gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 The `Order` and `OrderSource` have been passed to the Function as [PDX instances](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxInstance.html).
-This all happens because `pdx-read-serialized` is set to `true`, which may be necessary in cases where the GemFire servers interact with multiple different clients (for example, a combination of Java clients and native clients, such as C/C++, C#, and others).
+This all happens because `pdx-read-serialized` is set to `true`, which may be necessary in cases where the [vmware-gemfire-short-name] servers interact with multiple different clients (for example, a combination of Java clients and native clients, such as C/C++, C#, and others).

-This flies in the face of Spring Data for VMware GemFire's strongly-typed Function-annotated POJO class method signatures, where you would reasonably expect application domain object types instead, not PDX serialized instances.
+This flies in the face of [spring-data-gemfire-name]'s strongly-typed Function-annotated POJO class method signatures, where you would reasonably expect application domain object types instead, not PDX serialized instances.

-Consequently, Spring Data for VMware GemFire includes enhanced Function support to automatically convert PDX typed method arguments to the desired application domain object types defined by the Function method's signature (parameter types).
+Consequently, [spring-data-gemfire-name] includes enhanced Function support to automatically convert PDX typed method arguments to the desired application domain object types defined by the Function method's signature (parameter types).

-However, this also requires you to explicitly register a GemFire `PdxSerializer` on GemFire servers where Spring Data for VMware GemFire Function-annotated POJOs are registered and used, as the following example shows:
+However, this also requires you to explicitly register a [vmware-gemfire-short-name] `PdxSerializer` on [vmware-gemfire-short-name] servers where [spring-data-gemfire-name] Function-annotated POJOs are registered and used, as the following example shows:

 ```highlight